 In some cases cover is offered by completing our brief online questionnaire, where many conditions may be covered for an additional premium.

-* See our Product Disclosure Statement for full details of pre-existing medical conditions that are automatically covered and further details about pre-existing medical conditions.
+* See our Product Disclosure Statement for terms, conditions, limits and exclusions that apply, including details of pre-existing medical conditions.

 Make an appointment with your general practitioner (or a medical centre that specialises in travel) well before your trip to check your standard vaccinations are up to date.